 Do not open your wallet too quickly

 Once you have decided to hire a contractor, it is common for the contractor to ask for a retainer deposit to get started.
 While this is customary, do not pay for the entire project up front.
 The retainer should be no more than 30% of the projected estimated cost.
 If your contractor wants more than that, simply move on to the next candidate.
+However chimney and roofing repairs could cost you quite a penny.
+Chimney Repair South Brunswick provides excellent service for a reasonable price in the South Brunswick area!
+Give them a call and don’t miss out on this amazing option.

 Stick to your budget